THE HCI ADVANTAGE

 What we do

-The CIP Unit aims to raise students' conviction in volunteerism and to instill in them a lifelong interest and involvement in community service.
-The programmes also provide students with opportunities for leadership training.
+The VIA Unit of the college section aims to raise students' conviction in volunteerism and to instil in them a lifelong interest to get involved in community service.
+The programmes organised also provide students with opportunities for leadership training.

-Students are also strongly encouraged to plan and organize their own CIP projects.
-These are called Service-Learning CIP projects.
-For monitoring purposes, students will have to submit an online proposal on the ISP for their project according to stipulated guidelines by the CIP unit and obtain approval by the unit.
+To this aim, students are strongly encouraged to plan and organize their own CIP projects.
+These are called Service-Learning projects.
+For monitoring purposes, students will have to submit an online proposal on the ISP for their project according to stipulated guidelines by the VIA unit and obtain approval from their teacher mentors before proceeding with the project.

 Overseas Community Involvement Programme